Affinity

 Common Mistake

-A common mistake is over-stirring the cocktail, which can lead to excessive dilution and loss of flavor balance.
+A common mistake is over-stirring the cocktail, which can dilute the flavors and alter the intended balance.

 Frequently Asked Questions

-What type of Scotch works best for an Affinity cocktail?
+What type of Scotch is best for making an Affinity cocktail?

 Can I substitute the vermouths in an Affinity cocktail?